Two & Oak Cycling

 What is Two & Oak Cycling?

 A number of shareholders and employees at Stoll Berne share a love for cycling and many of us ride our bikes to and from work.
 The core group of cyclists keeps growing.
-In addition to this, Stoll Berne's managing shareholder Keith Ketterling is on the Board of Cycle Oregon and Stoll Berne is a primary sponsor of Cycle Oregon.
-Stoll Berne is supportive of Cycle Oregon because we love the connection to rural Oregon, cycling and the environment.
+In addition to this, one of Stoll Berne's shareholders, Keil Mueller, is on the Board of Community Cycling Center, and Stoll Berne has been a past primary sponsor of Cycle Oregon.
+Stoll Berne has been supportive of Cycle Oregon because we love the connection to rural Oregon, cycling and the environment.
 The offices of Stoll Berne are situated on the corner of 2nd and Oak, and, thus, Two & Oak Cycling was born.

 Stoll Berne is not Stoel Rives, a large Portland firm.
 We are a small firm that takes cases on behalf of consumers, investors and sometimes businesses (such as Columbia Sportswear) and the State of Oregon.
 In 2010, we represented Oregon's College Savings Plan and the Oregon Attorney General in recovering over $20 million for kids and families trying to save for college.
 We are a progressive, politically active firm.
 Take a look at our YouTube video "Don't Fear Goliath" and you will see what we are all about.